-The term 'Credit Analysis' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Credit Analysis' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Credit analysis refers to a kind of detailed consideration of a corporation or similar agency which issues debt.
 It is performed by managers of bond portfolios and investors.
 They seek to determine the ability of the borrower to cover their obligations of debt with this type of analysis.
 The ultimate goal is to discern the correct amount of default risk which investing in that specific agency or company will entail.

 There are a number of different considerations in performing this credit analysis.
 Some of these are fixed expenses, operating margins, cash flows, and overhead costs.
 These are also considered in equity analysis, yet with a different emphasis.
 It is true that stronger credit ratings do not equate to any guarantee of impressive share price performance.
 Yet when investors grasp a company’s credit ratings and the implications, they are able to better assess both the debt and equity results for a given corporation.